kletobias/p2022/_projects/mysql-queries-using-an-aws-redshift-mysql-database.md

 here: [*Video Games Dataset*](https://www.kaggle.com/datasets/gregorut/videogamesales)

 ## Import Using sqlalchemy
-The import works for any database, that library `sqlalchemy` supports and for which a *connector* library exists for Python.
+The import works for any database that library `sqlalchemy` supports and for which a *connector* library exists for Python.
 MySQL offers a native solution for importing text files into a MySQL database, called [**mysqlimport**](https://dev.mysql.com/doc/refman/8.0/en/mysqlimport.html).

 ### create_engine function
-Central to this approach, is the `create_engine` function from `sqlalchemy`, as well as `sqlalchemy.types`, which has the destination data types, that the input data has to be converted to.
+Central to this approach, is the `create_engine` function from `sqlalchemy`, as well as `sqlalchemy.types`, which has the destination data types that the input data has to be converted to.

 ### mysql.connector & Pandas